ibm-cloud-docs/power-iaas/migration-strategies.md

 ### Application-specific replication
 {: #replication-app}

 Applications might have replication mechanisms that can sync multiple mechanisms.
-These are some of the application-specific replication options:
+These options are commonly used for application-specific replication:

 - *Db2 HADR*
 - *Oracle Data Guard*